simonhamp/tableplus-phpserializer/README.md

-# What is this
+## What is this?

 This is a TablePlus Plugin that allows you to deserialize serialized PHP stored in your tables.
 Once deserialized, the content is converted to a JSON string and copied to your clipboard so you can paste it wherever you need it - simply right-click on the cell containing serialized PHP.

-# Requirements
+## Requirements

 TablePlus v2.9.1 and above.

-# Install
+## Installation

-### From release
+### Latest release

 Download the latest [release](https://github.com/simonhamp/TablePlus-PHPSerializer/releases), unzip and double click on the plugin file (`PHPSerializer.tableplusplugin`) to install.
+Follow the TablePlus prompts to install the plugin.
+It only takes a few seconds.

 ### Build from source